soundless/local.conf/README.md

 README

 This is the local fonts configuration file for Ubuntu/Debian.
-Specially configured for Chinese fonts.
+Specially tuned for Chinese fonts.

-Install all the WenQuanYi fonts before using it.
+Install all the WenQuanYi fonts before using this configuration file.
 Put this file under /etc/fonts and logout/login again.